PerfecXX/MicroPython-SSD1306/README.md

 # MicroPython SSD1306
-SSD1306 OLED Library for MicroPython ESP32
+MicroPython Library for SSD1306 OLED Displays with some simple shape drawing functions.